tuvo1106/aws-primer/certified_cloud_practitioner.md

 - Not a gilded title
 - Can help superficially increase your AWS certification count
-- Not recognized as an important recertification for developers on resumes
+- Not recognized as an important certification for developers on resumes

 #### Thinking of skipping the CCP?
 Think again...